boltops-tools/ufo-docs/_docs/helpers/builtin/secrets.md

     FOO=SSM:demo/dev/foo

 The extra slash confuses ECS.
 If you accidentally include it, UFO will remove it to avoid ECS provisioning errors.
-For secretsmanager names, you **do** include the leading slash.
+For secretsmanager names, you **can** include a leading slash.

 ## Substitution